erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 In R, we can create and store multiple data frames in memory and reference them for data analysis at any time.
-In SQL, we need to rely on subqueries or common table expressions to produce data outputs which cannot be answered using a single SQL query.
+In SQL, we need to rely on subqueries or common table expressions to produce data outputs which cannot be retrieved using a single SQL query.

-The code below will generate an error as enrolment records are stored inside tuples following `GROUP BY student_id` and therefore cannot be individually retrieved.
+The SQL query below will generate an error as we want to retrieve individual enrolment records, which are stored inside tuples following `GROUP BY student_id`.
+This is a common scenario where a subquery or common table expression is required.

 ``` r
 # Incorrect SQL query ----------------------------------------------------------